Autumn leaves on a tree

 Study support is developed around your individual requirements and there are many individuals who can help you through the process.
 Contacting the Disability Advisory Service is a good starting point.
 This will help you to plan properly and get arrangements in place before your arrival, so you can focus on enjoying student life at Oxford.

 If you make a successful application and are offered a place, we would advise you to make a more formal appointment with your supervisor and the departmental and college disability contacts to discuss your requirements.
 It may be possible for these discussions to take place via telephone or video call if you are not able to come to Oxford.
-It is recommended that the Disability Advisory Service be involved in these discussions.

-Funding for students with disabilities
+Funding for disabled students

 It can take several months from the point of application before full support is implemented, so the earlier you apply the better.